-All types of cats–lost strays, pampered pets or feral visitors–have razor-sharp instincts for hunting and will stalk not only birds, but also lizards, frogs, snakes, mammals and other backyard wildlife.
-Whether they are hunting for food, entertainment or curiosity, cats kill billions of wild birds around the world each year, and in many areas, native species are threatened or endangered because of predation from domestic cats.
+All types of cats, including lost strays, pampered pets, or feral visitors, have razor-sharp instincts for hunting and will stalk not only birds, but also lizards, frogs, snakes, mammals, and other wildlife.
+Whether they are hunting for food, entertainment, or curiosity, cats kill billions of wild birds around the world each year, and in many areas, native species are threatened or endangered because of predation from domestic cats.

 02 of 12

-We often use chemicals in our yards to eliminate weeds, control insects or nourish plants, but those same chemicals can be harming birds.
+We often use chemicals in our yards to eliminate weeds, control insects, or nourish plants, but those same chemicals can be harming birds.
 When used inappropriately, toxic poisoning is a very real threat to birds and other wildlife.
-Birds might consume chemical granules, chemicals can contaminate feeders, baths or local water supplies.
+Birds might consume chemical granules, and chemicals can contaminate feeders, baths, or local water supplies.
 Even used properly, chemicals can eliminate resources birds need, such as protein-rich insects or nutritious weed seeds.

 03 of 12